lmarzen/esp32-quotes-epd/README.md

   - Onboard WiFi.

-  - 520kB of RAM and 4MB of FLASH, enough to store lots of icons and fonts.
+  - 520kB of RAM and 4MB of FLASH, enough to store lots of fonts.

   - Low power consumption.